mmtariqk/State-Redux-Store/README.md

 Refractor e-commerce platform from using global state React's Contect API to Redux.

 ## Description
-This is an E-commerce website where a user can shop for goods and purchase them via stripe.
+This is an E-commerce website where a user can shop for goods and purchase them using stripe.
 Please note this application is mainly for educational purposes no goods are actually for sale.
 This application was built mainly to learn redux and state management.
 App allows user to login and buy items, also see their order history.

 ## Technologies and tools used
 Node.js